welltempereddeveloper/welltempereddeveloper/_posts/2018-12-03-programming-101-keep-your-functions-short.md

 It's becoming blatently obvious that this isn't being stressed enough, in schools nor in the workplace.
 A long function is very detrimental to progress in the long run.

-If there is one thing that all devs could do today that would drastically increase productivity in the long run, it would be to simply stop writing long functions.
+If there is one thing that all devs could do today that would drastically increase productivity and quality while simultaneously decreasing bugs and debugging time, it would be to simply stop writing long functions.

 I'm not even talking about going back and refactoring existing functions.
 I'm just talking about new functions that get introduced today and going forward.